IDM-SP-2021/heroku-test/README.md

 ## Feature Checklist

 - [x] Create basic graph database in neo4j
+- [x] Visualize graph DB in web view
-- [ ] Visualize graph DB on the web
+- [ ] Visualize graph DB in tree view
 - [ ] Add a person to the family tree
   - [ ] STRETCH: Automatically generate connections
 - [ ] View all memories in the family